Menu

 The “Labour and employment” component is one of the 8 subjects deemed to be prioritized within the framework of the 2019-2024 national plan relating to the rights of people with disabilities (full document available in the Resources section).

-IMS has developed a variety of tools to support organizations who want to take action regarding people withdisability.
+IMS has developed a variety of tools to support organisations who want to take action regarding people withdisability.
 All materials are available here:

 • A communications toolkit to raise awareness of staff and overcome prejudices